-Note: TTU now offers an International Studies minor.
+Note: Tennessee Tech University now offers an International Studies minor.
 If students choose to add this minor, they can use all of their study abroad courses to fulfill the requirements.

 For information specific to your department, you may want to ask your department head:

 - Who approves study abroad credit in our department when a student is planning to go abroad?

 - Does our college offer its own study abroad programs to students?

 - Does our college or department have scholarships specific to study abroad?